SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Related Work

 The core challenge with existing embedding-augmented 3DGS approaches is that they primarily rely on static embedding similarity.
-While this works with simple, category-level queries, it struggles to capture richer linguistic reasoning, such as compositional instructions.
+While effective for simple category-level queries, they struggle to capture richer linguistic reasoning, such as compositional instructions.
 For example, given the query ``What color are pillows in the kitchen?'', such methods may retrieve all pillows in the scene, rather than those specifically associated with the kitchen.
-This behavior arises because their visual reasoning is carried out at the level of individual Gaussians, without explicit mechanisms for iterative grounding or contextual aggregation.
+This behavior arises because their visual reasoning operates at the level of individual Gaussians, without explicit mechanisms for iterative grounding or contextual aggregation.

 More recently, ReferSplat~\cite{refersplat} aligns fine-grained textual descriptions with Gaussian features, leading to a deeper understanding of spatial relationships.
 However, because its feature updates are rendering-based, it remains less suitable for direct 3D search~\cite{drsplat}.

-By coupling VLM reasoning~\cite{openai2023gpt4, openai2023gpt4v} with a modern 3D representation, specifically 3D Gaussian Splatting~\cite{3dgs}, our method enables direct search and grounding in 3D space.
+By coupling VLM reasoning~\cite{llava, liu2024llavaimproved, openai2023gpt4v, hurst2024gpt4o, singh2025openaigpt5, bai2025qwen3} with a modern 3D representation, specifically 3DGS~\cite{3dgs}, our method enables direct search and grounding in 3D space.
 Our approach also allows agents to actively synthesize novel viewpoints, disambiguate queries, and ground targets with high spatial accuracy through advanced VLM reasoning.

+\paragraph{Embodied Reasoning with 3D VLMs} Recent advances in embodied reasoning have introduced 3D VLMs~\cite{hong20233d, huang2024embodied, xu2024pointllm, huang2024chat} that process 3D representations directly~\cite{chen2020scanrefer, azuma2022scanqa, ma2022sqa3d, zhang2023multi3drefer}.
+While recent studies have integrated 3DGS into VLMs~\cite{halacheva2025gaussianvlm}, these methods still require additional fine-tuning.
+In contrast, our approach enables 2D pre-trained models to perceive and reason in 3D environments without further training by leveraging rich 2D VLMs.